stonedroid/SimplePictureViewer/README.md

 # SimplePictureViewer
-A simple picture vierwer to replace the photo viewer of windows 10.
+A simple picture viewer to replace the photo viewer of windows 10.